glouppe/info8006-introduction-to-ai/lecture4.md

 General setup:
 - *Observed* variables or evidence: agent knows certain things about the state of the world (e.g., sensor readings).
 - **Unobserved** variables: agent needs to reason about other aspects that are uncertain (e.g., where the ghost is).
-- (Probabilistic) *model*: agent knows or believes something about how the known variables relate to the unknown variables.
+- (Probabilistic) *model*: agent knows or believes something about how the observed variables relate to the unobserved variables.

----

-class: middle

-How to handle uncertainty?
-- A purely logical approach either risks falsehood, or leads to conclusions that are too weak for decision making.
-- **Probabilistic reasoning** provides a framework for managing our knowledge and beliefs.
+**Probabilistic reasoning** provides a framework for managing our knowledge and beliefs.

-???

-Falsehood: because of ignorance about the world or laziness in the model.

-Weak conclusions: remember the Wumpus example.

 ---